BlindexDAO/BlinDEX/documentation/running-tasks-with-multisig.md

 Workflow:

 - Use RecordableContract, Recorder and TimelockStrategy classes to prepare transaction batch
+- [if running locally]:
+  - execute `npx hardhat --network mainnetFork dev:mine-block` task to bump the timelock
 - Queue transaction batch using Recorder
 - Approve transaction batch
   - With multisig (if running on production)